Ted Fujita

-Tetsuya Theodore Fujita (/'fu:dʒi:tɑ:/; FOO-jee-tah) (藤田 哲也, Fujita Tetsuya) was a Japanese-American meteorologist whose research primarily focused on severe weather.
+Tetsuya Theodore Fujita (/'fu:dʒi:tɑ:/; FOO-jee-tah) (藤田 哲也, Fujita Tetsuya) was a Japanese and American meteorologist whose research primarily focused on severe weather.
 His research at the University of Chicago on severe thunderstorms, tornadoes, hurricanes, and typhoons revolutionized the knowledge of each.
-Although he is best known for creating the Fujita scale of tornado intensity and damage, he also discovered downbursts and microbursts, and was an instrumental figure in advancing modern understanding of many severe weather phenomena and how they affect people and communities, especially through his work exploring the relationship between wind speed and damage.
+Although he is best known for creating the Fujita scale of tornado intensity and damage, he also discovered downbursts and microbursts and was an instrumental figure in advancing modern understanding of many severe weather phenomena and how they affect people, airplanes, and communities, especially through his work exploring the relationship between wind speed and damage.

 Biography

 Fujita was born in the village of Sone, Fukuoka Prefecture, Japan, an area that is now part of the city of Kitakyushu.
-He studied and taught at Kyushu Institute of Technology.
-In 1953 he was invited to the University of Chicago by Horace R. Byers, who had become interested in Fujita's research, particularly his independent discovery of the cold-air downdraft.
-Fujita remained at the University of Chicago until his retirement in 1990.